developerchunk/ImageColorExtracter-JetpackCompose/README.md

 Extract Colors from ImageUrl using Palette Library in Jetpack Compose.
 A big thank to Stevdza-San Buroto App Course.

-Please check out my youtube channel (Aditya Tech Developers) for more interesting content.
+Please check out my youtube channel (Developer Chunk) for more interesting content.

 Tutorial of the project is uploaded here: https://youtu.be/ZalrY6pxYaQ